 Baby chicks that are sent via mail usually experience a change in temperature that might clog their vents.
 Also, such chicks are usually dehydrated after a long journey, and giving them water that’s less than 35°C can cause their butts to paste.

-Besides temperature changes due to transportation, heat lamps, commonly used in coops, can also cause the newly-hatched chicks to overheat, leading to a blockage in their orifice.
+Besides temperature changes due to transportation, heat lamps, commonly used in chicken coops, can also cause the newly-hatched chicks to overheat, leading to a blockage in their orifice.

 2. Poor Digestion

 A major cause of pasting is the ingestion of food ingredients that are difficult for the chicks to digest.
 This results in the chicks having to excrete a more viscous and stickier poop that eventually remains on their butts.